Use Reports to produce lists, summaries and charts from the data in your House-on-the-Hill system.

-The drop-down to the right will then list the category selections available for whatever is selected in the first drop-down.
-So, in this example, it will list the Priority Types.
+The drop-down to the right of the Group By drop-down will then list the category selections available for whatever is selected in the first drop-down.
+So, in this example, it will list the Assignee’s.

 The second drop-down also lists the available categories on the ticket screen.
-It allows you to select a second level of categorisation, so for example, you could display data for ticket Type, and then selecting Assignee in the second drop-down will then display the Assignees are managing tickets of each particular Type.
+It allows you to select a second level of categorisation, so for example, you could display data for ticket Assignee, and then selecting Status in the second drop-down will then display the Assignees with a breakdown of the status of their tickets.

 The drop-downs underneath then enable you to select what is displayed based upon ticket milestone, and date range.